pmessan/duplicate_invoice_finder/README.md

 # Duplicate Payment Challenge - Duplid.de

-This repo contains my submission for the duplicate invoice coding challenge given to me by Duplid.de.
+This repo contains my submission for [the duplicate invoice coding challenge](challenge.pdf) given to me by Duplid.de.
 The repo is organised as follows:
 * `src/` : Directory housing the source code using to complete the challenge.
-I made use of a makefile Template for Python I created in to enable my application be run on multiple platfroms with minimal challenges.
+I made use of a makefile template for Python I created in [this repo](https://github.com/pmessan/makefile-python-template) to enable my application be run on multiple platfroms with minimal challenges.
 * `data/` : Directory housing the source data set `.csv` file and the found duplicates in a separate `.csv` file.